 Chittorgarh Fort: The Chittorgarh Fort is a massive structure perched on a hill spread over an area of 280-hectares.
 Among the monuments housed within the fort is Rana Kumbha’s Palace.
 Fateh Prakash Palace, Tower of Victory and Rani Padmini’s Palace.

-Tower of Victory-Vijay Stambh: Vijay Stambh – this 9-storyed ‘tower of Victory’ was built by Maharana Kumbha in 1440.AD to commemorate his victory over Mohammed Khilji of Malwa.
-You can have a beautiful top angle view of the whole town.
-The tower gets illuminated in the evening, which cast a spell.
+Tower of Victory-Vijay Stambh: Tower of Victory-Vijay Stambh: Vijay Stambh – this 9-storyed ‘tower of Victory’ was worked by Maharana Kumbha in 1440.AD to remember his triumph over Mohammed Khilji of Malwa.
+You can have a delightful top edge perspective all in all town.
+The pinnacle gets lit up at night, which do magic.
 A piece de resistance, the tower is a must-see on any itinerary in a journey to Rajasthan.

-Kirti Stambh: Adherents of Jainism travel to Rajasthan in large numbers.
-As the state is noted for being home to some of the finest Jain structures.
-One of them is the Kirti Stambh, which you can see when you travel to Chittorgarh.
+Kirti Stambh: Followers of Jainism travel to Rajasthan in huge numbers.
+As the state is noted for being home to probably the best Jain structures.
 Dedicated to Adinath, the 1st Jaina Tirthankar, the Kirti Stambh was built.
 In the 12th century A.D by a wealthy Jain merchant.
 The tower is adorned by carved images of the Digambar saints.

 Rana Kumbha Palace:

 This 15th century Palace of Rana Kumbha is a classic specimen of Rajput architecture.
 It was built by Rana Kumbha during whose reign Mewar prospered and scaled new heights.